15 Fun Pandas Facts You Didn't Know (Will Impress You)

 There are Sichuan giant pandas and Qinling giant pandas.
 Qinling pandas make up only 18.5 percent of the total giant panda population.

-The soil, climate, and vegetation of Sichuan are very different from that of the Qinling Mountains, so the appearance, colors, and body shape of the giant pandas in the two places are different.
+The soil, climate, and vegetation of Sichuan are very different from those of the Qinling Mountains, so the appearance, colors, and body shape of the giant pandas in the two places are different.

 The Sichuan giant panda's head is similar to that of a bear, while the Qinling giant panda's head is more cat-like, with a smaller skull and larger teeth.